Images of Nail Infection, Fungal (Onychomycosis) (8)

 Nail Infection, Fungal (Onychomycosis)

-Onychomycosis, commonly known as a fungal nail infection, is infection of the fingernails or toenails by forms of fungi and yeast.
-Fungal nail infections account for nearly one-half of all nail disorders.
-In the most common form of fungal nail infections, fungus grows under the growing portion of the nail and spreads up the finger (proximally) along the nail bed and the grooves on the sides of the nails.
-A less common type of fungal nail infection may occur in those with HIV/AIDS.
+Onychomycosis, commonly known as a fungal nail infection, is an infection of fingernails and toenails by forms of fungi, mold, and yeast.
+Fungal nail infections are quite common and account for nearly half of all nail disorders.
+In the most common form of fungal nail infections, fungus grows under the nail and spreads along the nail bed and the grooves on the sides of the nails.

 Who's At Risk?